Navid200/xDrip/docs/Ascending-volume-profile.md

 [xDrip](../README.md) >> [Features](./Features_page.md) >> [xDrip Alerts](./Alerts_page.md) >> xDrip Ascending Volume Profile

 Try the ascending volume profile if you haven't already.
 When the xDrip alarm triggers, it starts silent or at low volume (depending on a setting).
 Then, the alarm plays at 1-minute intervals.
 Every time it plays, the volume increases a little bit.
-Eventually, it plays it at the high or medium (depending on a setting) volume.
+Eventually, it plays it at the high or medium volume (depending on a setting).

 To enable it, go to
 `Settings` &#8722;> `Alarms and Alerts` &#8722;> `Glucose Alert Settings` &#8722;> `Alert Volume Profile`,